 CMDB Business Rules: Automate IT Operations

-CMDB business rules automate CI promotion decisions, downstream sync actions, notifications, and ITSM event responses in Virima 6.1.1 — eliminating manual CMDB maintenance and improving CMDB accuracy.
-This FAQ answers the most common questions about how Virima business rules work.
+CMDB business rules automate CI promotion decisions, downstream sync actions, notifications, and ITSM event responses in Virima 6.1.1, eliminating manual CMDB maintenance and improving CMDB accuracy.
+This FAQ answers the most common questions about how Virima CMDB business rules work.

 TL;DR

-Virima 6.1.1 business rules automate CMDB governance decisions — which CI changes get auto-promoted, which trigger downstream actions, and which require human review — using a no-code condition-trigger-action engine that operates continuously without manual oversight.
+Virima 6.1.1 CMDB business rules automate governance decisions, which CI changes get auto-promoted, which trigger downstream actions, and which require human review, using a no-code condition-trigger-action engine that runs at discovery event speed without manual oversight.

-Business rules in a CMDB are configurable logic statements that automate CI maintenance decisions.
-Each rule defines a condition (the criteria that must be true), a trigger (the event that causes the rule to evaluate), and an action (what the system does when the conditions are met).
+CMDB business rules are configurable logic statements that automate CI maintenance decisions.
+Each rule defines a condition (the criteria that must be true), a trigger (the event that causes the rule to evaluate), and an action (what the system does when conditions are met).

-Business rules replace the manual judgment calls that CMDB administrators make during routine maintenance — decisions like “should this discovered attribute change be promoted to the CMDB?” or “which team should be notified when this CI’s status changes?”
+Business rules replace the manual judgment calls that CMDB administrators make during routine maintenance.
+Decisions like whether a discovered attribute change should be promoted to the CMDB, or which team should be notified when a CI’s status changes now execute automatically.

-In Virima 6.1.1, business rules operate continuously against Discovery events, ITSM events, and scheduled tasks.
-When a trigger fires and the conditions are met, the system executes the defined action automatically — without human intervention.
+In Virima 6.1.1, CMDB business rules evaluate Discovery events, ITSM events, and scheduled tasks.
+When a trigger fires and conditions are met, the system executes the defined action without requiring human intervention for approved changes.

 Virima business rules evaluate discovered CI attribute changes against defined conditions to determine whether the change should be automatically promoted to the CMDB or flagged for manual review.